Support for secondary school subject areas

 Pupils from your school can enjoy a wide range of academic enrichment activities, relating to various subject areas, held on our Manchester campus.

-Subjects covered include science, technology, engineering and mathematics (STEM), various languages, and humanities subjects.
+Subjects covered include science, technology, engineering and mathematics (STEM), healthcare and related subjects, various languages, and humanities subjects.

 All the humanities-related enrichment activities led by the central Student Recruitment Team scheduled for 2016/17 are now fully booked.
 Events for 2017/18 will be added to this webpage in August 2017 and updated throughout the year.